SoaringMoon/WaifuNetwork/Archive/Threads/The Basement Lounge.md

 # 560
 I wonder if the Japanese could help us here?
 Their situation actually seems bleaker than us in the Western sphere, which is really unfortunate.
 Posting here b/c no other aaplicable thread that I could find - re: the problem requiring this "solution" ; )

-[spoiler] also amazes me how some deluded wannabe "alphas" will support this as eugenics, when forgetting that the bottom % of females still breed.
+%% also amazes me how some deluded wannabe "alphas" will support this as eugenics, when forgetting that the bottom % of females still breed.
 Not to mention that evolutionary drives for women are irrational and counterproductive to a eugenic population.
 Sociopaths and criminals will get a disproportionate share whereas the intelligent and those with conscientiousness will be biased against.
-IMO, I don't have the data points to based this on but I'm sure they're out there in some form [/spoiler]
+IMO, I don't have the data points to based this on but I'm sure they're out there in some form %%

 we give the lower 90% back their autonomy and self worth and we'll be that much closer to technological singularity and ardishev type II civ